Coding for gunshot wounds in ICD-10 begins with knowing that a gunshot wound is more than an “open wound.”

 This is a traumatic injury.
 According to ICD-10-CM Coding Guidelines, traumatic injury codes (S00-T14.9) should not be used for normal, healing surgical wounds or to identify complications of surgical wounds.

-To code for the puncture wound, we may look in the ICD-10-CM coding manual Index under Puncture, or we may start with looking under Penetrating wound, which refers you to Puncture.
+Look in the ICD-10-CM coding manual Index under Puncture, or start by looking under Penetrating wound, which refers you to Puncture.
 Puncture is broken down by body site, then laterality, and with and without foreign body.

 There is nothing to indicate a bullet or bullet fragments have been been found upon examination, so we can only assume that it entered and then exited the body.
 Therefore, we need to go to Puncture, thigh, right S71.131.

 There is also a note at S71 that indicates we need a 7th character to show whether it is an initial encounter, subsequent encounter, or sequela.
 This is an initial encounter and the patient is receiving active treatment; hence, we need to add ‘A’ to S71.131, making it:

 Be sure to read all parenthetical notes at S71 as to ‘Code also’ and ‘Excludes1’ and ‘Excludes 2’ notes for any additional coding instructions before making your final code selection.

 Are we done?
 No, we have only told part of the story.
 We still need to code for the external cause of morbidity.